ss7m/bread/GUIDE.md

 ## Indexing

 Lists and strings can be indexed with square brackets.
-The value inside the brackets must be a number.
+The value inside the brackets will be coerced into a number.
 If the number has a decimal part, it will be truncated before indexing.
 If the index is greater than the length of the string/list, indexing is performed modulo the length.
 If the index is less than 0, then indexing is performed off of the end of the string/list.
 In this way, `"Hello"[4]`, `"Hello"[9]`, `"Hello"[-1]`, and `"Hello"[-6]` all return the string `"o"`.
 If the string/list has length 0, then any indexing will return `unit`.

+Dictionaries can also be indexed with square brackets.
+The value inside the brackets must be a string.
+This string will be looked up in the dictionary.
+If it is indeed a key of the dictionary, then the corresponding value is returned.
+Otherwise, `unit` is returned.

 ## Object Syntax